EbikeValues / Trade-in values

 Why is trade-in value lower than private-sale value?

-A dealer must inspect the bike, service it, handle payment and resale risk, reserve for battery or warranty issues, and still leave enough gross margin to make the trade-in worthwhile.
+A dealer must inspect the bike, service it, handle payment and resale risk, and reserve for battery, warranty, or inventory issues before making an offer.

 Can a damaged battery stop a trade-in offer?